yungsoogi/remote-cli/README.txt

 ### Executing program

-* How to run the pr
+* How to run the pro